zhdanila/zhdanila/README.md

 Go Backend Developer
 --------------------

-I am a Junior Golang Back-End Developer with experience in building efficient services using Golang.
-My expertise includes working with Kafka for message processing, SMTP for email notifications, and documenting APIs with Swagger.
-I am skilled in databases such as PostgreSQL, MongoDB, and Redis, and familiar with tools like Docker and GitLab.
-I also focus on ensuring code quality through unit testing with mocks and have experience with REST API, gRPC, and GraphQL development.
+I am a Go (Golang) backend developer with expertise in PostgreSQL, MongoDB, Redis, Google Cloud Spanner, and ElasticSearch.
+I specialize in building APIs with REST, gRPC, and GraphQL, implementing secure authentication (JWT, OAuth), and working with Docker, Kafka, and SMTP.
+Proficient in Git, Swagger, and unit testing, I focus on delivering scalable, testable solutions and collaborating effectively in team environments.

 * 🌍  I'm based in Vinnitsya
 * 🖥️  See my portfolio at [Google Drive](http://drive.google.com/file/d/10jKjQ8duZnsN4BG59YS1bC4UaXIIKNku/view?usp=sharing)
 * ✉️  You can contact me at [daniazhurba2004@gmail.com](mailto:daniazhurba2004@gmail.com)
-* 🧠  I'm learning Go, Microservices, Docker, gRPC
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I like playing tennis, table tennis, also obsessed with bicycle tourism.